oracle-livelabs/apex/social-media-app/1-create-the-app/1-create-the-app.md

 ## **Task 3**: Observations

 1. We currently have the side navigation enabled in our app.
+To open the navigation menu, click on the hamburger menu at the top left of the screen.
 We will be working to change a few settings to tailor things to our purpose.

 ![Navigation menu of the app](images/app-nav.png "")